Castle of Turón, Ardales (Unique Site)

 - Castle of Turón: 332505 / 4082062

-One of the most unknown medieval fortresses of Málaga, the Castle of Turón, is three kilometres away from the town of Villa de Ardales.
-If you go up the River Turrón, you follow the paths on its left side, and go over the Roman Bridge La Molina, you will see it rising on the top of a mountain.
+The Castle of Turón is one of the best unknown medieval fortresses of Málaga and is 3 km away from the town of Villa de Ardales.
+If you go up the River Turón by following the paths on its left side and go over the Roman Bridge La Molina, you will see it rising on the top of a mountain.

-It was built in the 13th century as a military building, almost six hundred metres high, and turned into a very important historic point during the war over the borders between Castile and Granada.
+It was built in the 13th century as a military building, almost 600 m high, and turned into a crucial historic point during the war over the borders between Castile and Granada.

-Its construction was ordered by Muhammed V as a stronghold in his second Nazarite reign in 1936, and was used as a defense shield in the attacks against the Castilian army based in Star Castle (Castillo de Estrella) in the Town of Teba.
+Its construction was ordered by Muhammed V as a stronghold in his second Nasrid reign and served as a defence shield in the attacks against the Castilian army based in Castillo de la Estrella (Star Castle), in the town of Teba.

-During an excursion to Granada that started at the Turón River, Sir James Douglas, his six knights and twenty squires lost their lives while transporting the heart of the King of Scotland, Robert Bruce.
-Their aim was to start their own crusade against ‘infidels’ with their refulgent armours and in traditional way.
-The adventures of this historical figure are internationally famous and some of them have recently been recognized.
+During an excursion to Granada that started at the Turón River, Sir James Douglas along with his six knights and twenty squires lost their lives while transporting the heart of the King of Scotland, Robert Bruce.
+They aimed to start their own crusade against ‘infidels’ with their refulgent armours and in the traditional way.

-The castle is historically important as an extraordinary fortification that had two gates and one fortress (alzázar) with a tower, out of which the whole valley could be controlled.
-There were more than six large fortified towers, an additional wall or barbican that defended an almost unassailable chalky buttress.
+The castle is historically famous.
+Such extraordinary fortification had two gates and one fortress (alcázar) with a tower, out of which the whole valley could be watched.
+Most of the surrounding area was powerfully fortified using a dozen towers and barbicans that defended an almost unassailable chalky buttress.
 It was a real fort.